N-AO5/HO_training_notes/04 Work and Study/triage.md

 # no task

-## no error found for app stuck
+## no error found for app stuck (stuck in system user)
 1. check the url given by cw (copy after the /Caseworking, paste in normal atlas address in same spot)
 2. check ssb -> no error
 3. check ris check -> no ris stuck
-4. escalate to pa consulting
+4. escalate to pa consulting - tell them you checked ris .sys

 ![alt text](image-27.png)